adhar-m/monitorBotReddit/README.md

 A bot to let you easily monitor subreddits of your choice for mentions of your product/company.
 It also returns the sentiment (polarity and subjectivity) of that comment, along with its score.
 Useful for entrepreneurs or customer service representatives who want to monitor conversations about their products and respond to customer feedback on Reddit.

 Still very much in progress.

+To do:
+- sentiment analysis on/off
+- comment score on/off
+- refactor mentionBot.py into class